(What? I couldn’t hear you over the barking!)

 In general, in a dog training class situation, break up eye contact between your dog and others’: stand between them, get your dog’s attention on you or on a toy or chewie.
 Keep your dog occupied by practicing commands that he knows, or give him peanut butter smeared on a spoon or in a cup.
 While he’s licking the peanut butter, stroke him gently and slowly from his ears to his tail.
 Don’t accidentally reward him with attention when he barks, but do try to calm him down between barks if he’s nervous.
 If possible move the dog further from others, and ask the instructor if you can set up some sort of visible barrier so your dog can’t see the other dogs (but you can still watch the class demonstrations!).

 Use calming signals (yawn, turn away, be bored).
 Use Adaptil or Rescue Remedy.
 Make sure that you are not nervous.
-If necessary, use your dog’s desire to leave the situation as a reinforcement — click & step towards the door for non-nervous, focused behavior.
+Play attention games like find it/find me or any of the patterns from Control Unleashed.
 Of course, reward your dog when he’s quiet.
 Use a clicker to capture that moment of silence and really let him know how rewarding quiet attention to you can be with great treats and attention.

 Punishment for barking